dimasd-angga/ghostinote/docs/glossary.md

 Terms used across the docs.
 - **Visual effect view** — `NSVisualEffectView`, AppKit's frosted/translucent background view, used here to give the overlay its HUD look.
 - **ScreenCaptureKit (SCK)** — Apple's modern screen-capture framework, introduced in macOS 12.3, replacing `CGDisplayStream`.
+- **Capture exclusion** — the mechanism by which a window is omitted from the pixels returned to apps that request a screen capture.